 - Ensure availability of appropriate technology solutions to measure and monitor the functioning of products.
 And, have competent and capable technical people within the system to resolve issues expeditiously.
-(Issues relating to manpower training needs are further elaborated at Annex-B)

 The issues detailed above have to be borne in mind while finalising the data centre architecture and the corporate network architecture which are expected to have redundancy built in the solution with no single point of failure.